indutny/proof-of-work/README.md

 Verifier has two Bloom filters: current and previous, and operates using following algorithm:

-1. Check that `8 < nonce.length <= 32` (byte length)
+1. Check that `8 < (nonce.length - prefix.length) <= 32` (byte length)
+2. Check prefix if any was configured
-2. Check that timestamp is within validity range:
+3. Check that timestamp is within validity range:
    `Math.abs(timestamp - Date.now()) <= validity`
-3. Look up `nonce` in both Bloom filters.
+4. Look up `nonce` in both Bloom filters.
 If present in any of them - fail
-4. Compute `SHA256(nonce)` and check that `N = complexity` most-significant bits (in Big Endian encoding) are zero
+5. Compute `SHA256(nonce)` and check that `N = complexity` most-significant bits (in Big Endian encoding) are zero
-5. Add `nonce` to the current Bloom filter
+6. Add `nonce` to the current Bloom filter

 `verifier.reset()` copies current Bloom filter to previous, and resets current Bloom filter.